gabrielweyer/simple-routing/README.md

 var sendMessageRequest = new SendMessageRequest
 {
-  // Serialize your model as JSON
+  // Serialize your model as JSON (you can use Newtonsoft.Json if you prefer) MessageBody = System.Text.Json.JsonSerializer.Serialize(model)
-  MessageBody = JsonConvert.SerializeObject(model)
-  // Set the QueueUrl
+  // Set the QueueUrl and other properties as you see fit };
-};

-// AddRoutingAttribute is an extension method sendMessageRequest.MessageAttributes.AddRoutingAttribute("task-name");
+// AddRoutingAttribute is an extension method in the "BeanstalkWorker.SimpleRouting" namespace sendMessageRequest.MessageAttributes.AddRoutingAttribute("task-name");
 ```